The photometric data given in the Hipparcos Input Catalogue

 mission.
 The observing lists were updated after each simulation.

-and magnitudes (Johnson system) and the
+magnitudes (Johnson system) and the

 magnitudes were computed from the data collected in the GCPD